jlangr/library_Java17_JUnit5/library/README.md

 * From the IntelliJ IDEA menu, select `Run->Run 'All Tests'`.

 You should see about 190 or so passing (green) unit tests.

+Code Coverage
+---
+You will want to configure an appropriate run configuration that ignores these packages / classes: com.langrsoft.reporting com.langrsoft.cucumber com.langrsoft.controller.Application